 Areas of Interest

-• Form, genre, and counterpoint in the music of the early Modernist period, especially Gustav Mahler, Richard Strauss, and Alban Berg
+• Form, genre, and counterpoint in the hybrid symphonic works of the 20th century

 • Transformational and post-tonal analysis, literature, resonance, and memory in the music of Henri Dutilleux